The best ways to share big files make it simple and easy to move files and folders around, without having to rely on email.

 9. Get a file transfer service

 All the above options tend to focus on a 1-1 file transfer but what about if you want to upload files that is then downloaded by entire teams, hundreds of people and more?
-You need a service that caters for the uploader as well as the downloader.
+You need a file transfer service that caters for the uploader as well as the downloader.
 Such a service would provide options like multi-platform uploads, the ability to have expire dates, upload resume as well as enforcing download limits.

 There are literally dozens of these services around and they include a mix of cloud storage providers (e.g. Dropbox) but also fully fledged file transfer services like Wetransfer.
 Mediafire is also one of our favorites.